rancher/docs/content/rancher/v2.x/en/installation/ha/helm-init/_index.md

 weight: 195
 ---

-`helm` is the package management tool of choice for Kubernetes. `helm` `charts` provide templating syntax for Kubernetes YAML manifest documents.
-With `helm` we can create configurable deployments instead of just using static files.
-For more information about creating your own catalog of deployments, check out the docs at [https://helm.sh/](https://helm.sh/)
+Helm is the package management tool of choice for Kubernetes.
+Helm "charts" provide templating syntax for Kubernetes YAML manifest documents.
+With Helm we can create configurable deployments instead of just using static files.
+For more information about creating your own catalog of deployments, check out the docs at [https://helm.sh/](https://helm.sh/).

-### Initialize Helm on your Cluster
+### Initialize Helm on the cluster

-`helm` installs the `tiller` service on your cluster to manage `chart` deployments.
-Since `rke` has RBAC enabled by default we will need to use `kubectl` to create a `serviceaccount` and `clusterrolebinding` so `tiller` can deploy to our cluster for us.
+Helm installs the `tiller` service on your cluster to manage charts.
+Since RKE enables RBAC by default we will need to use `kubectl` to create a `serviceaccount` and `clusterrolebinding` so `tiller` has permission to deploy to the cluster.

 * Create the `ServiceAccount` in the `kube-system` namespace.
 * Create the `ClusterRoleBinding` to give the `tiller` account access to the cluster.